 Real estate investing can feel like an exciting adventure.
-When you take your time and find the right rental home, the investment might help you improve your monthly cash flow and generate extra income.
-Finding the right Investment property loan can make all the difference in whether or not your investment property is profitable—or a financial burden.
+When you take your time and find the right investment property, the investment might help you improve your monthly cash flow and generate extra income.
+Finding the right investment property loan can make all the difference in whether or not your investment property is profitable—or a financial burden.

 A 20% down payment can be a sizable amount, depending upon the purchase price of the property.
 Imagine you want to buy a $500,000 multifamily dwelling.
 If the lender requires 20% down, you’d need to come up with $100,000 in cash to seal the deal.